-You would be told: In every passage of the Qur'an there are three propositions:
+You would be told: In every word of the Qur'an there are three propositions:

 The First: This is Allah's Word.

-The Second: Its intended meaning is the haqq.
+The Second: The meaning intended by Allah with that word is the haqq.

 It is kufr to deny these two.

-… so from now on we shall distinguish between the necessary (dharûrî) and that which is not necessary.
-Thus, the matters in the Qur’an’s answer which is understood to be necessary ordinances may not be denied.
+From now on we shall distinguish between the necessary (dharûrî) and that which is not necessary.
+Thus, the necessary (dharûrî) statements undertood from the Qur’an’s answer are not to be denied.
 It is like this: Dhu’l-Qarnayn was a person whose existence is corroborated by Allah.
-Under his direction and guidance a barrier was constructed between two mountains in order to repel the incursions of dhâlims and nomads.
-Ya’juj and Ma’juj were two raiding tribes.
-At the Ilahî command, the barrier will be destroyed.
+Under his arrangement and guidance, a barrier was constructed between two mountains in order to be protected from the corruption of dhâlims and nomads.
+And, Ya’juj and Ma’juj were two corrupting tribes.
+When the command of Allah comes, the barrier will be destroyed.
 And so on.
-According to this analogy, the ordinances indicated by the Qur’an are the dharûriyyah of the Qur’an.
-Denying even a letter of them is impossible.
+According to this analogy, the statements indicated by the Qur’an are the dharûriyyah of the Qur’an.
+Denying even a letter of them is not possible.